-Bicycles, skateboards, scooters, and skates are used by some students for transportation to and from school.
+Bicycles (electric and conventional), skateboards, scooters (electric and conventional), and skates are used by some students for transportation to and from school.
 Once the school grounds are reached by the student, bicycles, skateboards, scooters, and skates may not be used for transportation on campus at any time.
 Parking for transportation items is provided.
 Bikes should be locked in the bike racks.
 Skateboards and scooters must be locked in skateboard lockers.
 All bike riders, skateboarders, roller skaters and scooter riders must wear a helmet while in transport on these vehicles.

 Consequences: Penalties may range from warning through suspension and a citation by the School Resource Officer.
-The transportation item may be confiscated and the parent will be notified to retrieve the item from
+The transportation item may be confiscated and the parent will be notified to retrieve the item from school.

 - All students are required to wear a helmet when riding a bike/scooter/skateboard to and from school. - All bikes, scooters and skateboards must be walked on or off campus. - Students riding bikes/scooters/skateboards should lock their item and leave the area immediately. - DO NOT lock two items together.
-Each student must have his/her own lock. - Students should NOT leave easily removable accessories on their item. - Students tampering with the property of others will be referred for disciplinary action. - Students use the bike area at their own risk.
-We recommend that students do not ride expensive vehicles to school. - The school is not responsible for lost or stolen bikes/scooters/skateboards.
+Each student must have his/her own lock. - Students should NOT leave easily removable accessories on their item. - Students tampering with the property of others will be referred for disciplinary action. - Students use the bike area at their own risk. - The school is not responsible for lost or stolen bikes/scooters/skateboards.
 While we will help retrieve them, law enforcement will not take a report on any item that was not locked.